 To make the most out of Beaufort’s Marshy landscape, the town ensures there are plenty of opportunities to hop on your paddleboard and kayak to find your own adventure.
 With a variety of islands and marshlands within a day’s paddle, you can pack a full tour of Beaufort’s natural landmarks into a day’s journey.

 Rent a kayak if you’re planning on extended stops on any nearby islands, or a paddleboard if you just want to squeeze a good leg workout into your journey.
 Beaufort’s waterways have something for everyone.
+Beaufort Lands End Paddling rents sups and kayaks for $25, or you can join them on several tours around Beaufort.

 Bring Earplugs to the Kazoobie Kazoo Factory